 So let’s look at some of Torquay’s ‘Revenant Rules’ – themes around local ghost sightings and stories.
 First of all, people certainly see things they can’t understand.
 A few years ago the landlord of The Clipper Inn in Melville Hill clearly saw the manifestation of an old gentleman smoking his pipe in the bar.
 I spoke to the landlord and have no doubt that he saw something.
 This is better evidence than the usual FOFA (friend of a friend) reporting that we usually get where much of the information comes from distant sources (as in “It happened to a friend of a friend of mine”) and cannot be confirmed.

 One suggestion is that these kinds of brief sightings could be caused by ‘pareidolia’, our tendency to interpret patterns in random perceptions.
 Perhaps humans have evolved a survival instinct so we can see through a predator’s camouflage.
 Whether it’s a suspiciously deserted water hole a million years ago or an empty old house we instinctively feel something is wrong, assume a threatening situation and so are more susceptible to these false signals.
-To take one example, it’s been proposed that the ghostly organ recitals of St John’s Church in Montpellier Road were the consequence of wind blowing through the pipes, which then prompted witnesses to see ghostly figures playing the organ.
+To take one example, it’s been proposed that the ghostly organ recitals of St John’s Church in Montpellier Road (pictured below) were the consequence of wind blowing through the pipes, which then prompted witnesses to see ghostly figures playing the organ.

 And we know that people make up stories and those ghosts are entertaining.
 In a rural society where few people had the ability to read, tales of the supernatural acted as a useful way of remembering notable events.
 Such storytelling, on the other hand, also distorted and misremembered.
 Specifically, we may have to look to our Victorian tourist guides who were known to invent or import exciting stories to enhance their income.